 - taking a closer look at the causes and progression of specific diseases

 While children must meet strict criteria in order to be eligible for a clinical trial, your child may be eligible to take part in a study.
 Before considering this option, you should be sure to:

 - consult with your child’s treating physician and treatment team

 - gather as much information as possible about the specific course of action outlined in the trial

 - do your own research about the latest breakthroughs relating to your child’s condition

 If your physician recommends that your child participate in a clinical trial, you can feel confident that the plan detailed for that study represents the best and most innovative care available.
-Taking part in a clinical trial at Children’s is entirely voluntary.
+Taking part in a clinical trial at Boston Children’s is entirely voluntary.
 Our team will be sure to fully address any questions you may have, and you may remove your child from the medical study at any time.